Noblebluehalo/Project-3-CPSC-335/README.md

 ---

 ##  Overview
-This project implements two classic algorithm problems using **Divide and Conquer** and **Greedy** paradigms.
+This project implements two classic algorithm problems using Divide and Conquerand Greedy paradigms.

 1. **Skyline Visibility Problem** – Find which buildings are visible when viewed from the left and from the right.
 2. **Activity Selection Problem** – Select the maximum number of non-overlapping activities based on start/finish times.

-Each algorithm demonstrates the efficiency trade-offs of its respective design strategy.
+Each algorithm shows the efficiency trade-offs of its design strategy.

 ---
 ##  Directory Structure